-Lakeshore Health Partners neurologists offer comprehensive consultation, evaluation and treatment of neurological disorders in adults and children providing high-level, advanced neurological care close to home.
+Lakeshore Health Partners neurologists offer comprehensive consultation, evaluation and treatment of neurological disorders in adults providing high-level, advanced neurological care close to home.

 Neurologists specialize in diagnosing and treating disorders of the brain and nervous system.
-Our team provides neurological exams and coordinates neurological testing and imaging to evaluate and diagnose disorders.
-Lakeshore Health Partners - Neurology treats the full spectrum of neurological disorders.
+Our team provides neurological exams, coordinates neurological testing and imaging to evaluate and diagnose disorders.
+Lakeshore Health Partners - Neurology treats the full continuum of neurological disorders.

 Areas of specialty include:

-- Neurodegenerative diseases, such as Alzheimer's, Parkinson’s and Huntington’s
+- Neurodegenerative Diseases, such as Alzheimer's, Parkinson’s & Huntington’s

 Neurodegenerative disease, like dementia and Alzheimer's, are a range of conditions affecting the brain neurons.
 Neurons are the building blocks of the nervous system which includes the brain and spinal cord.
 Neurons normally don’t reproduce or replace themselves, so when they become damaged or die they cannot be replaced by the body.
 Examples of neurodegenerative diseases include Alzheimer’s and Huntington’s disease.
 Neurodegenerative diseases are incurable and can have debilitating conditions that result in progressive degeneration causing problems with movement and/or mental functions.
 Dementia is responsible for the degeneration associated with Alzheimer's.